 The new rule on one-to-one consent will be effective starting January 27, 2025.

-If you’d like to stay updated with all the FCC TCPA updates, register to our FCC webinar series, where we listen to industry experts give insights and best practices to navigate the new regulations with confidence.
+If you’d like to stay updated with all the FCC TCPA updates, register to our FCC webinar series, where we listen to industry experts give insights and best practices to navigate the new TCPA consent rules with confidence.

 As Eric J. Troutman of Troutman Amin, LLP and TCPAWorld.com explains, the FCC’s new rule impacts TCPA express consent and the lead generation industry as follows:

-1. It extends DNC (Federal Do No Call) protections to text messages.
+1. It extends Do Not Call (DNC) protections to text messages.

-2. It re-defines prior express written consent to mean an agreement that “authorizes no more than one identified seller” to contact a consumer.
+2. It re-defines prior express written consent to mean an agreement that “authorizes no more than one identified seller” at a time to contact a consumer.
 Importantly, the word “seller” means the company providing goods or services to a consumer–not a lead seller.
+Also, this requirement does not specify how many sellers can be listed on the web page; if the web page seeks to obtain prior express written consent from multiple sellers, the webpage must obtain express consent separately for each individual seller.

 3. It requires that “calls must be logically and topically associated with the interaction that prompted the consent.”